casys-kaist/glet/README.md

 > ./build_all.sh

-The script will use cmake to auto-configure build envrionments and build binaries.
+The script will use cmake to auto-configure build environments and build binaries.

+# Running Examples

-**Example scripts will be added in the future**
+**More Example scripts will be added in the future**

+Below are step-by-step examples for running the server and standalone components

+## Executing inference on a single local GPU

+Use 'execLocal.sh' to execute ML inference on local GPU.
+Useful for testing whether you have installed compatible SW stack and profiling latency.

+1. Make sure you have downloaded models you want to execute and store them under 'resource/models/'.

+2. Go to 'scripts/'
+> cd scripts

+3. Execute execLocal.sh with parameters: 1) name of model you want to execute, 2) number of executions 3) batch size 4) interval between executions 5) (optional) percentage of computing resource.
+> example) ./execLocal.sh resnet50 1000 1 0.1 50

+## (TBD) Executing offline scheduler
+*Highly recommended that you replace example profile files with profile info on the platform you wish to execute*

+## (TBD) Mult servers on multi nodes

-# Future Plans (*Updated 2022-09-29*)
+# Future Plans (*Updated 2022-12-12*)

 Below is a list of items/features that are planned to be added to this repo.

 - Source code of all SW components used in experimentation: standalone inference binary, standalone scheduler, request generator, backend server, frontend server and proxy server (**completed**)

-- Scripts used for executing and analyzing experiments
+- Scripts used for executing and analyzing experiments (**ongoing**)

 - Docker related files e.g.) Dockerfile